antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 ... *aka* ***“Using a Cro-made web service for data wrangling code generation”***.

-Thinking further about the professional lives of data scientist impostors and code baristas we can provide a Web service -- via the constellation of Raku libraries Cro -- that translates natural language DSL into executable code.
-See the video [AAv5] for a demonstration of such a system.
-Below we refer to it as the Cro Web Service (CWS).
+Thinking further about the professional lives of data scientist impostors and code baristas we can provide a Web service that translates natural language DSL into executable code.
+I implemented such Web service via the constellation of Raku libraries Cro; below we refer to it as the Cro Web Service (CWS).
+See the video [AAv5] for a demonstration.

 ### Getting code through the Web API